[Advanced] Future-Ready Architecture

 Looking Forward with Confidence

 Leading AI companies likely haven't implemented neuralese yet because the performance gains don't currently justify the training inefficiencies.
-We expect this to change by 2027 as techniques improve and post-training becomes a larger focus.
-When that happens, organizations using Amigo will be perfectly positioned.
+Based on current research trajectories and infrastructure development patterns, we anticipate this could change as early as mid-2027, contingent on improvements in training techniques and increased industry focus on post-training optimization.

 The same architectural principles that overcome today's token bottleneck will channel neuralese's power into verified, reliable improvements.
 The beneficial circular dependency between entropy awareness and unified context will operate at unprecedented levels.
 The verification framework will ensure these theoretical improvements translate to real-world value.
 The decomposed architecture will enable surgical adoption without risking critical workflows.